Non-cooperation movement (1971): Ending and aftermath

-Impact
+Impact and legacy

 News of the non-cooperation movement was quickly spread throughout East Pakistan by newspapers and radio.
 Various published news stories about the Awami League, Sheikh Mujibur Rahman, and Yahya Khan in the newspapers of East Pakistan during the movement prove that the media was in favor of the movement at that time.
 Banks in East Pakistan also contributed to this movement.
 At that time, patriotic poems and songs written in leaflets in support of the non-cooperation movement were distributed in the branches of the banks.

-According to Anthony Mascarenhas, this movement started on March 1, which has no precedent in the history of Pakistan.
+According to Anthony Mascarenhas, this movement started on 1 March, which has no precedent in the history of Pakistan.
 The Pakistan Army did not expect any such movement to break out in East Pakistan.

 Sharafat Hossain wrote in The Daily Ittefaq that although Sheikh Mujibur Rahman believed in armed struggle like Subhash Chandra Bose, he started a peaceful movement called non-cooperation as a political strategy.
 Although Mahatma Gandhi conducted his non-cooperation movement in an entirely peaceful India, Sheikh Mujibur Rahman withdrew from the peaceful movement out of necessity.
 National Awami Party leader Abdul Wali Khan said of the impact of the non-cooperation movement, "Gandhi would have been overwhelmed by this success".

 Rehman Sobhan said about this movement that since the beginning of this movement, the existence of a central government in East Bengal was dissolved politically.
-When the government tried to regain control after March 26, the people here saw it as foreign interference.
+When the government tried to regain control after 26 March, the people here saw it as foreign interference.
 According to him the movement was successful and Bangladesh regained its power to rule 213 years after the Battle of Plassey.

 Political scientist Rounaq Jahan called the movement an unprecedented mass movement, which she attributed to Yahya Khan's postponement of a pre-scheduled meeting of the Pakistan Constituent Assembly.
 According to her, during this movement the people of East Pakistan started to consider themselves as citizens of a new state.
 She also felt that the people's participation in this movement and their desire to be independent created a general will for the independence of Bangladesh.

 According to political scientist Zillur Rahman Khan, through this movement, Sheikh Mujibur Rahman established a separate de facto government in the region.
 The state of Bangladesh was created as a result of Sheikh Mujibur Rahman's contribution in rallying public support against Pakistan's military government.

+Historian Muntassir Mamoon says, "The unarmed masses of East Pakistan chose total non-cooperation as a strategy of mass uprising as a means of liberation war".

+It was the inspiration for Bangladesh's non-cooperation movement by the Anti-discrimination Students Movement against the government of Sheikh Hasina, daughter of Sheikh Mujibur Rahman, who was ousted on 5 August 2024.